RowanGregoire/rowangregoire.github.io/_pages/about.md

 **Detrital zircon geochemistry**  - detrital zircons are often the only record of igneous processes during the Hadean and Archean.
 I use trace element and isotopic geochemistry to reconstruct the initiation of plate tectonics in the Eoarchean.

-**Computational science** - large repositories of geochemical data provide unique opportunities for research into the whole-Earth system.
-I am working on new methods to reduce sampling bias in these databases, and to better constrain crustal composition and heterogeneity over Earth's history and in the present.
+**Computational science and big data** - large repositories of geochemical data provide unique opportunities for research into the whole-Earth system.
+I am working on new methods to reduce sampling bias in these databases, and to constrain crustal composition over Earth's history and in the present.

 **Open-source software development (OSSD)** - I help develop freely available analysis and visualization methods for geochemical data in the Julia programming language.